WoollyAttorney/edge-detection/README.md

 # Edge-Detection
-A simple repository to test out basic edge detection techniques in C#
+A simple repository to test out basic edge detection techniques in C#.
+It uses SkiaSharp library for image handling (only)